alphagov/govuk-content-metadata/README.md

 Complete code, requirements and documentation in [fast_api_model_serving](/fast_api_model_serving).

-Containerised code to deploy and run an HTTP server to serve predictions for our custom-trained fine-tuned NER models.
+Containerised code to deploy and run an HTTP server to serve predictions vis API for our custom-trained fine-tuned NER models.

 ## Bulk inference pipeline :weight_lifting: